Apache Flink - Core Concepts¶

 In business analytics there is a need to differentiate data tables according to their usage and reusability.
 There are two important concepts of this practice:

-The star schema, was defined at the end of the 80s, as a multi-dimensional data model to organize data in Date warehouse, to maintain history and by reducing the data duplication.
+The star schema was defined in the late 1980s as a multidimensional data model to organize data in a data warehouse, preserve history, and reduce duplication.
 A star schema is used to denormalize business data into dimensions and facts.
 The fact table connects to multiple other dimension tables along "dimensions" like time, or product.

 The following project illustrates how to implement the star schema using Flink:

-In Flink a dimension may created via a SQL statement, and persisted as table with Kafka topic, JDBC table or files.
-When less reusable a Dimension can be a CTE within a bigger flink statement.
+In Flink, a dimension may be created via a SQL statement and persisted as a table backed by a Kafka topic, JDBC, or files.
+When it is less reusable, a dimension can be a CTE within a larger Flink SQL statement.

 How to support Type 2 slowly changing dimension (SCD) table?